oblador/react-native-vector-icons/README.md

 Sometimes vendors decides to remove some icons from newer releases, this has nothing to do with this package.
 If you depend on an older version of a font you can add it as a [custom font](#custom-fonts).

+#### Unable to resolve module @expo/vector-icons/XXXFont

+You are probably trying to use `@expo/vector-icons` and `react-native-vector-icons` at the same time.
+The expo package aliases this one and will take precedence.
+Use only one of these libraries in your project.

 #### Web-pack complains about unsupported JSX Syntax

 You will need to add JSX support for `react-native-vector-icons` to your transpiler configuration e.g. babel.